• Skip to primary navigation

 • Take care to properly season the beef filet as it will make all the difference to the finished dish.

 • Want to get ahead?
-No problem.
 Have the crostini made and the juicy steak prepared, ready to slice when your guests arrive.
 Also prepare the sauce and store in the refrigerator until you are ready to cook, assemble and serve.

 • When the meat is done take it out of the oven and let it rest for 10 minutes loosely wrapped in foil.
 Always rest steak as this allows the juices time to be absorbed back into the steak, resulting is a tastier, juicier bit of beef.